stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-Which is why this is *semi-*improvised and not *entirely* improvised.
+Which is why this is *semi*-improvised and not *entirely* improvised.
 Right, what one would you like to go for?

 #### BEN

-We'll go for a simple one. oh hey look at THIS nerd says: "Is the character of Trexel Geistman in any way inspired by Zaphod Beeblebrox?
+We'll go for a simple one. oh hey look at THIS nerd says:

+>"Is the character of Trexel Geistman in any way inspired by Zaphod Beeblebrox?
 And, do you think they'd get along?"

 #### TIM